Defibrilator/smartssd-setup/README.md

 You need to use the GA kernel of an LTS version <= 20.04 of Ubuntu for the setup to work.
 Here we use the kernel 5.4.0-109-generic on Ubuntu 20.04.

-You can find different overviews inside the overview directory, useful scripts for the setup guides inside the scripts directory as well as some documentation in the respective directory.
+You can find different overviews inside the overview directory, useful scripts for the setup guides inside the scripts directory as well as some documentation in the documentation directory.

 ## Links
 - SmartSSD